Skip to content

 conda install -c conda-forge cookiecutter

-Now, you are ready to start using Cookiecutter-Spatial-Data-Science by following the steps below.
+You are now ready to use Cookiecutter-Spatial-Data-Science by following the steps below.

 Use